sainingo/Admission_system/README.md

-# Projectworlds Universirty Admission Portal
+# Kaimosi friends university Admission system

-This Admission portal is a final year University Project, probably will go live around in 2018.
-This project is made by the students for the students and the faculty as well
+This Admission portal is a third year University Project
 ## Expected Features

 - Register on Admission Portal